exercism/website-copy/tracks/python/exercises/reverse-string/mentoring.md

     return reversed
 ```

-- Manual string concatenation again
+- Manual string concatenation again.
-- The student can replace `for` loop with a single `join` call
+- The student can replace `for` loop with a single `join` call.
 - Single built-in `reversed` call is a better alternative to `list` and
-  `.reverse()` calls
+  `.reverse()` calls.
-- Shadowing built-in object names (`reversed`) with custom ones is error prone
+- Shadowing built-in object names (`reversed`) with custom ones is error
+  prone.

 ### Common suggestions

 - Make sure students didn't build the result string with character by character
-  concatenation - it is quite slow
+  concatenation - it is quite slow.
 - Students with experience in other languages tend to use positive indexes
-  where negative ones may be more readable and pythonic
+  where negative ones may be more readable and pythonic.
 - One can omit different parts of a slice notation, e.g.
-  `text[len(text)-1::-1]` is needlessly explicit
+  `text[len(text)-1::-1]` is needlessly explicit.
 - Do not convert initial string to list or other collection, `reversed`
-  accepts strings
+  accepts strings.

 ### Talking points

-- Python support for negative indexes
+- Python support for negative indexes.
-- Slicing notation - `[start:stop:step]`
+- Slicing notation - `[start:stop:step]`.
-- Solution performance - slicing vs. manual concatenation vs. `join` call
+- Solution performance - slicing vs. manual concatenation vs. `join` call.

  [1]: https://docs.python.org/3.8/whatsnew/2.3.html#extended-slices